In order to answer, “what is SEO and how it works?”, we’ll break down what SEO is and how SEO services can help market your business online.

 You also want to start gaining relevant links to your content, from both internal and external sites.
 The more sites that link to your SEO content, the more relevant Google will understand your site to be in relation to the keywords found on the page.

-What is SEO and How Does it Work: Let’s Wrap This Thing Up
+What is SEO and How Does it Work: Overview

 By now, you’ve probably realized that you can’t create SEO content aimlessly, in hopes that some of it will rank high for your desired keywords.
 Now is the time to commit to a more successful SEO content strategy for your business.
 Here are four steps to creating and optimizing your SEO content strategy: